 Halton acknowledged the ongoing pressure annual reports put on those printing costs at the IPAA awards last month: “I think it’s true that over time annual reports have developed a rather unfortunate reputation.
 We know there are entities that regard them as necessary but onerous and unavoidable, a bit like death and taxes.”

 The new advice from Halton’s current department says the best way to bolster the savings that come from digital by design is to actively work on increasing demand for the cheaper online publications.
 Strategies broadly include highlighting why digital materials are more convenient for the reader and creating incentives or disincentives that discourage demand for printed products.

-It then goes on to the need to go digital first and make use of the medium’s best features in the design process, rather than simply digitising PDFs designed according the standards and conventions for print.
+It then goes on to the need to go digital-first and make use of the medium’s best features in the design process, rather than simply digitising PDFs designed according to the standards and conventions for print.

 The cost structures for digital and print are also very different, the guide points out, suggesting that in rare cases print may actually be the more sensible option:

 “In the case of digital information, there may be costs associated with hosting the information online.
 Entities should take these costs into consideration when deciding on the most appropriate communication channel and, if print is used, the quantity of materials to be produced.”